Optimizing Entanglement Manipulation via Algebraic-Geometric Decompositions and Semidefinite Programming Hierarchies: Results

-We start with the simplest case and gradually generalize it to prove this as summarized in Table~\ref{table:canonicalsubspace}.
-Note that $\dim(\Csubspace{d})=d^4-(d^2-1)$, and $\dim(\CMFLE{d})=d^4-2(d^2-1)$.
+We prove these three facts by first analyzing the simplest case and then gradually generalizing the argument, as summarized in Table~\ref{table:canonicalsubspace}.
+Note that $\dim(\Csubspace{d})=d^4-(d^2-1)$, and $\dim(\CMFLC{d})=d^4-2(d^2-1)$ (in a complex vector space.)
 This difference in dimension contributes to improving the bounds for numerically solving the range-constrained SEP optimization problem and reducing the size of SDP as shown in the next section.
-A complete proof is given in Supplementary Note~\ref{sec:MFLECS}.
+A complete proof is given in Supplementary Information~\ref{sec:MFLCCS}.